Due to ever-growing cities and the parasitic urbanization of natural lands, it can be hard to find remote backpacking destinations these days.

 Lindsay details the entire process here, as well as prices.

-Mount Rinjani — Indonesia
+5. Mount Rinjani, Indonesia

 Located on Lombok Island in Rinjani National Park, this large mountain and active volcano is surrounded by lush rainforests.
 It is considered an incredibly difficult trek to the top, and many advise you to hire a guide to take you through the maze of forests.

 However, it is possible to do without someone leading the way.
 Plus, this will give you the option to take it slow and really take in the scenery.
+This is definitely one of the best places to visit in Lombok.

 Indonesia is an exotic location full of wild animals, such as the proboscis monkey, Sumatran tiger, and pygmy elephant.
 There are numerous colorful birds to see, as well as reptiles and wild pigs.
 The rainforest is a mini world in itself when it comes to the creatures that inhabit it.